-Find Arizona Substance Abuse Treatment Centers
+Find Arizona Drug and Alcohol Treatment Centers

 In Arizona, 16.9 percent of the population used an illicit drug in the previous year, which is slightly higher than the national average of 14.7 percent.
 According to estimates, 10.2 percent of Arizona’s population has a substance use disorder, compared to 9 percent of the US population.
 If you or a loved one is in need of any variety of Arizona alcohol and drug rehab centers, this article will provide you with more information about your options across the state.